levsero/test_embed/doc/core.md

 `zE('webWidget', 'updateSettings', data<object>);`

 Updates the Web Widget's [zESettings](./settings).
 It can update multiple settings at once.
-However, it cannot update the [authenticate](./settings#authenticate) setting since authentication occurs during page load, not during Web Widget runtime.

 ##### Parameters